Updated February 9, 2026

 Microsoft publishes clear monthly license pricing.

-In this guide, we’ll break down Business Central pricing in 2026 in a practical, buyer-focused way — so you can budget accurately and avoid surprises.
+In this guide, we’ll break down Business Central pricing for 2026 in a practical, buyer-focused way — so you can budget accurately and avoid surprises.

 It brings core operations into one system, including: